Heat

 Agricultural workers are particularly vulnerable to overexertion in the heat.
 Piecework pay (rather than hourly wages) discourages the utilization of break times during which they could rehydrate and rest in the shade.
 Agricultural workers on large farms may find shade and water break locations far from their working location.
 Some who apply pesticides may need to wear personal protective equipment which increases the risk of heat stress.
 Concurrent exposures to wildfire smoke, now a regular occurrence in summers and falls across the West, or to pesticides, may exacerbate underlying health conditions that are already triggered by heat stress, like asthma.
 Further, many may leave a hot workplace at the end of the day to return to substandard farm housing without climate controls and with insufficient ventilation, reducing their bodies’ ability to recover during the night.

 There are currently no federal heat regulations, meaning workers are not legally protected from working in dangerously hot conditions or ensured basic safety precautions are followed.
-Several states have standards: California, Washington, Oregon, Colorado, and Minnesota.
+Several states have standards: California, Washington, Oregon, Colorado, Minnesota, and Maryland.
 California’s standard, for example, requires the provision of rest, shade, and water – the three critical aspects to prevent heat-related illnesses and to alleviate mild heat-related illnesses.
 Around the country, however, many workers are unaware of the health risks of extreme heat, nor the increased risks of heat-related illness as a result of climate change.

-MCN Heat Resources and Webinars
+MCN Heat Resources and Webinars |

 Heat-Related Illness Clinician’s Guide